1717–1718 Acts of Grace: Pardons under James I

-1687/8 proclamation
+Proclamations of 1687–1688

 Around the 1670s, an expedition to suppress piracy in the Spanish West Indies using pardons was planned, but never went ahead.

 On 22 May 1687, James II renewed the proclamation for the suppression of pirates, offering a limited time in which any pirate who surrendered would receive a pardon.
 That August, he commissioned Sir Robert Holmes to suppress piracy in a squadron sent to the West Indies.
-On 20 January 1687/8, James II issued a proclamation (offering pardons to pirates who surrendered to Holmes or to an appointee of his) in order to ensure that colonial governors would cooperate with Holmes and his agents.
+On 20 January 1688, James II issued a proclamation (offering pardons to pirates who surrendered to Holmes or to an appointee of his) in order to ensure that colonial governors would cooperate with Holmes and his agents.
 Holmes' fleet achieved a temporary reduction in piracy, but the number of pirates had increased again by 1693.

 1698 proclamation

 On 8 December 1698, William III issued a proclamation offering pardons to pirates east of the Cape of Good Hope who surrendered to Captain Thomas Warren.
 Henry Every and William Kidd were specifically exempted from receiving this pardon.

 By the time that Warren arrived in Madagascar, the Act of Grace had expired.
 By promising to extend the deadline for surrender, Warren obtained the surrender of Robert Culliford, among others; however, these pirates were taken to trial and all except Culliford were hanged.
 The fact that pirates such as Joseph Bradish and those in Kidd's company were not offered amnesty by the authorities contributed to scepticism regarding acts of grace, including among the crew of Bartholomew Roberts more than two decades later.